Chad holds funeral for late President Idris Deby Itno | DW | 23.04.2021

-Thousands of people honored the veteran leader after he was killed in clashes with rebels.
+Thousands of people honored the veteran leader who was killed in clashes with rebels a day after winning reelection.
 His death has pushed Chad into political unrest and alarmed Western powers over losing a key ally.

-Chad's late President Idris Deby Itno will be buried on Friday after his funeral amid uncertainty over the country's democratic future.
+Chad's late President Idris Deby Itno was laid to rest on Friday in a funeral ceremony held amid uncertainty over the country's democratic future.

 The central African nation was thrown into turmoil after the military announced Deby's death on Tuesday, just one day after his reelection for a 6th term in office.